al-maisan/infra-4788/README.md

 $ bin/pgen -h
 proof generator - generates proofs for ethereum BeaconState data.
 Usage:
-  -input string
+  -blockp string
+    	The full path to the BeaconBlock json file -statep string
-    	The full path to the BeaconState input file -timeout duration
+    	The full path to the BeaconState SSZ-snappy file -timeout duration
     	Timeout for the HTTP request (default 10s)
   -url string